nLab coherent ring

 Definition

-A ring is (left) coherent if every finitely generated (left) ideal of this ring is finitely presented.
-Equivalently, a ring is coherent if and only if it is a (left) coherent module over itself.
+For this it is sufficient that finitely generated left ideal of this ring is finitely presented (this is often cited as a definition).
+Equivalently, a ring is left coherent if and only if it is a left coherent module over itself.

 Every (left) noetherian ring is a coherent ring.